quantummaid/httpmaid/docs/03_Routing.md

         .build();
 ```

-This will be explained in broad detail later.

 ### Regular expressions
 If you wrap a single route element into horizontal lines (`|`), it's content will
 be interpreted as a [Java regular expression](https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html).